desoukya/dot/README.md

  * - search for references to the word cursor is on ,gc - see git commits

+// fold block and open
+visual mode - zf (do not press escape after visual mode selection) to open, place cursor on folded block and press "zo"

 // GoTo code navigation.
 gd - go to definition
 gy - typescript definition